What Is an Automated Market Maker (AMM)?

 A DEX generally has slower speeds because transactions need to be verified by miners.
 Therefore, one of the reasons why centralized exchanges are still favored by some people is the high liquidity of the former vs. the low liquidity of the latter.

 CEXs are generally very simple to understand and use.
-The workings of an exchange are not fundamentally complicated.
+The workings of exchange are not fundamentally complicated.
 A DEX, on the other hand, may seem confusing at first because of its decentralization.
 As a result, many decentralized exchanges are working to promote more simplicity.

 What Is Market Making?

-As the name suggests, market making involves price making of assets.
+As the name suggests, market making involves the price making of assets.
 Market makers are involved in the liquidity of exchange by promoting a negotiation medium for the buyer and the seller.
 The seller wants to sell his assets at a specific price, while the buyer wants to buy some of the assets at a different price.
 Market making involves finding prices and quantities between different buyers and sellers.

 Let’s take a hypothetical example.
 Person A wants to sell 10 BTC at a price of $40,000 per BTC.
 Person B wants to buy 6 BTC at a price of $35,000 each.
-A market maker pushes person A to lower the ordered price to around $37,000, while suggesting person B should increase the buying price to $37,000.
+A market maker pushes person A to lower the ordered price to around $37,000 while suggesting person B should increase the buying price to $37,000.
 These demands are registered in an order book.
-In this way, BTC are sold by finding a common ground between the buyer and the seller.
+In this way, BTC is sold by finding a common ground between the buyer and the seller.
 This method of negotiation already exists with centralized exchanges.
 The reason for market making is to increase liquidity.

 A negative outcome of market making is slippage.
 Slippage refers to the purchase or sale of an asset at an undesirable price.
 This occurs when there is very low liquidity, due to the lack of market participants wanting to trade at the desired price.